Home » All Posts » Main Meals » Cooking a Turkey (in a Convection Oven) with Fresh Herbs

 Bag cooked turkey is an easy to cook method that you will make over and over again.
 This recipe with pesto will help you use all those fresh herbs that you have been growing all summer long.

-Learn how to make an easy nut free presto.
+Learn how to make my easy nut free presto using fresh herbs that you can grow yourself.

 Over the years we have done deep-fried turkeys, smoked whole turkeys (which is still a family favorite), and many turkeys cooked in an oven bag.